Inswing or Outswing Doors?

 Here’s how I see the inswing and outswing doors stacking up:

-Security – The first red flag most people throw out when I recommend an outswing door is the security risk.
+The first red flag most people throw out when I recommend an outswing door is the security risk.
 They feel the exposed hinge pins are a weak spot thieves can exploit.
-That may have been the case many years ago but security style hinges are common and standard on outswing and many inswing doors.
+That may have been the case many years ago but security style hinges are now common on outswing and many inswing doors.
 Tabs or studs on the hinges prevent the door panel from being removed even when the pins are popped out.
 The tabs and studs are either integrated into the hinge leaves or can be retrofitted to old hinge models.
 And some hinges also have special threaded pins that resist extraction without a special tool.
 So with the hinge issue off the table, an outswing door is actually more secure than an inswing door.

 Inswing doors are a cinch to kick in even when deadbolts and deep-screwed strike plates are used.
 Outswing doors on the other hand are next to impossible to kick-in and unlikely to be yanked out on the strike side (unless a thief chains the door handle the bumper of a waiting car).